 - A comment section where you can review discussions about the project or ask questions yourself

-We introduced colors in the pre-processing viewer such that parts within assemblies are automatically colored differently — both in the CAD model as well as the mesh.
-This does not only look great but makes the definition of contacts between the parts much easier.
-The images below show the assembly models of a toggle clamp and a mono shock wishbone that are visible to everybody under the public projects section.
+We have introduced colors in the pre-processing viewer.
+Parts within assemblies are automatically colored differently in both the CAD model as well as the mesh.
+This provides an extra layer of definition for contacts between the parts, which makes it much easier to differentiate between them.
+The images below show the assembly models of a toggle clamp and a monoshock wishbone, both of which are available to all users under the public projects section.

-Especially for flow simulations, polygonal CAD models such as STLs are widely used.
-SimScale always supported the upload of STL files but it was considered one shell, which made another split operation necessary in order to address a single face.
+Polygonal CAD models, such as STLs, are widely used by engineers, particularly for flow simulations.
+SimScale has always supported the upload of STL files, but it was considered one shell, which made another split operation necessary in order to address a single face.

 This distance is defined as a virtual layer between the contact surfaces and can be a function of time or the mesh coordinates.
-The animation below shows how the bolt is stressed through the layer increasing.
-With this concept, bolted assemblies can now be simulated faster and more accurate.
+The animation below demonstrates how the bolt is stressed by the layer increasing.
+With this concept, bolted assemblies can now be simulated faster and wih greater accuracy.

-Furthermore a new “position tolerance” in the definition of FEA contacts between parts increases also the accuracy of contact forces within assemblies.
-The tolerance ensures that only nodes close enough to the contact surfaces are treated as being in contact, which gives more accurate results.
+Furthermore, a new “position tolerance” in the definition of FEA contacts between parts increases the accuracy of contact forces within assemblies.
+The tolerance ensures that only nodes close enough to the contact surfaces are treated as being in contact, which yields more accurate results.